4P5/bounce/README.md

+/!\\ WARNING /!\\
+This pack is highly destructive.
+Any entity in your world, such as pets, will most likely die.
+It will also cause quite a lot of lag (although it is optimized).

 A datapack that makes everything bounce!

 This datapack was a fun side project I made.
 Currently it makes everything in the world bounce (including things that probably shouldn't, like paintings)